 Read through the interest descriptions on page 4.
-Highlight the activities and tasks t the activities and tasks a job should involve for you to feel satisfied. t the activities and tasks that you would be willing to satisfy through leisublies.
+Highlight the activities and that you believe an occupation must have for you to enjoy it.
+When you start evaluating occupations, check to see if they involve these activities.
+Remember not every type of work will fulfill all your interests, however, some jobs will me isfy in leisure activities or hobbies, rather than in work.
+List t the activities and tasks a job should involve for you to feel satisfied.

+t the activities and tasks that you would be willing to satisfy through leisure obies.